 International information helps compare the UK with health systems in other countries.
 We provide data to organisations such as the Organisation for Economic Cooperation and Development (OECD), Eurostat and the World Health Organisation (WHO).

 These organisations require data input from the UK as a whole.
 We coordinate and aggregate UK-wide information on behalf of England, Wales, Scotland and Northern Ireland.
-This includes data from a variety of sources including the NHS Digital, Department of Health, Office for National Statistics and the devolved administrations.
+This includes data from a variety of sources including NHS Digital, Department of Health, Office for National Statistics and the devolved administrations.

 A source of comparable statistics on health and health systems across OECD countries.